-How we manage your homeowners or condominium association in McGaheysville
+How we deal with your homeowners or condominium association in McGaheysville

-We require that the renter abide by all community and association rules.
-To guide us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To help us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+In some communities, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-- Before you rent out your investment in McGaheysville
+- Before you lease out your rental in McGaheysville

 - Collections and evictions